AntonC9018/Dungeon-Hopper/logic/action/sequence/README.md

 # Overview

-*Sequences* represent series of consequent *steps*, that is, action, an entity does.
+*Sequences* represent series of consequent *steps*, that is, actions, an entity does.

-Such entity is called *sequential* and is decorated with `Decorators.Sequential`.
+Such entities are called *sequential* and are decorated with `Decorators.Sequential`.

 Sequence is basically an array of such steps.